kkbrum/natstrat/cran-comments.md

 * ubuntu-20.04 release (on github actions)
 * ubutntu-20.04 devel (on github actions)
 * macOS-latest release (on github actions)
-* windows-latest release (on github actions)
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs.

-There were 2 NOTEs:
+There was 1 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Katherine Brumberg <kbrum@wharton.upenn.edu>'